Sufism in Pakistan

 Sufism, known as Tasawwuf in the Arabic-speaking world, is a form of Islamic mysticism that emphasizes introspection and spiritual closeness with God.
-About 60% Muslims in Pakistan regard themselves as followers of Sufi saints.
+About 60% of Muslims in Pakistan regard themselves as followers of Sufi saints.

 Sufi traditions

 Most of the Sufis in Pakistan relate to the four main tariqa (silsila): Chishti, Naqshbandi, Qadiri-Razzaqi and Suhrawardi.

+Chishti Sufism holds that the experience of remembering God is experienced with so much intensity that the soul is destroyed and resurrected.
+Its traditions include humanitarian work and community service including providing shelter, food, and medical aid to the needy, regardless of their religious or social backgrounds.

 Contemporary influence

 There are two levels of Sufism in Pakistan.
-The first is the 'populist' Sufism of the rural population.
-This level of Sufism involves belief in intercession through saints, veneration of their shrines and forming bonds with a pir (saint).
+The first is the 'populist Sufism' of the rural population.
+This level of Sufism involves belief in intercession through saints, veneration of their shrines and forming bonds with a pir (spiritual guide).
 Many rural Pakistani Muslims associate with pirs and seek their intercession.
 The second level of Sufism in Pakistan is 'intellectual Sufism' which is growing among the urban and educated population.
 They are influenced by the writings of Sufis such as the medieval theologian al-Ghazali, the Sufi reformer Shaykh Aḥmad Sirhindi and Shah Wali Allah.